-Klimt Night Sky Pillow Cover Blue Decorative Hand Embroidered Wool 18x18"
+Klimt Blue Pillow Cover Night Sky Art Nouveau Blue Teal Swirls Hand Embroidered Wool 18x18"

 The Tree of Life branching up to the night sky with and its roots in the earth.
 Using elements of Klimt, yet quite possibly also inspired by Van Gogh's 'The Starry Night,' this piece offers a dramatic accent to any room.
 The entire cotton base of the pillow is overlaid with soft wool, stitch by stitch, creating an extraordinary show piece for your decor.
 This is world-class workmanship created to enhance your world with dynamic color and motif.